 Use this up-to-date research, resources, and stories to help ease the uncertainties and safeguard your community.
 With the facts, we can all make the best decisions for ourselves and our families.

-85% of African Americans are concerned about new variants and strains that could potentially be more contagious or deadly.
+88% of African Americans believe new variants and strains could potentially be more contagious or deadly.

 Specific COVID-19 data about and for the Black community has been elusive and inconsistent.
 NAACP units can use these data-backed resources to provide information to their members and the community at large.
 Let's keep fighting this pandemic, together.

 The holidays are a joyful time that brings family and friends together.
 In 2020, the US saw its deadliest surge in Covid-19 cases as millions traveled to see loved ones.
 As we think about gathering this holiday season, the CDC has guidelines to consider to help keep ourselves and our family safe.
 Let's be sure to continue to take precautions.

 Wearing your mask is a requirement on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at U.S. transportation hubs such as airports and commuter stations.

 In areas with high numbers of COVID-19 cases, consider wearing a mask in crowded outdoor settings and for activities with close contact with others who are not fully vaccinated.

 Self-monitor for COVID-19 symptoms.
 If you develop symptoms, isolate yourself and get tested while following all state and local recommendations and requirements.